mocks-server/website/docs/releases/migrating-from-v3.md

 ## Alerts

 * The __`core.alerts`__ getter in the core when created programmatically was different to the `core.alerts` property received in the plugins from v3.2 due to backward compatibility reasons.
 In v4 it will return an `alerts` instance in the first case too.
 In the first case, it was returning a plain alerts collection.
 So, if you are using a programmatic root core, you should start using `core.alertsApi.customFlat` to get the same values, because that alias will be maintained in v4.
-Note that, in the case of plugins, you should continue using the `alerts` property, which will not change in v4.
+Note that, when receiving the core as a parameter in plugins, you should continue using the `alerts` property, which will not change in v4.
 * The __`addAlert`__ and __`removeAlerts`__ methods that were being passed to plugins were deprecated in v3.1, and they will be removed in v4.
 Plugins are receiving an `alerts` property in the core to be used instead, which was also available in the root programmatic core using `core.alertsApi`.
-[Read the alerts API docs](../api/javascript.md#alerts) for further info.
+[Read the alerts API docs](../api/javascript/alerts.md) for further info.

 ## Plugins